-Criteria 2: Organization Administration

-Administrative capability, as demonstrated in the application, including staffing, facilities and organization resources adequate to complete the proposed project and meet the administrative requirements of the grant.
-Applicant administrative experience with previous or open grants awarded by the Division, other divisions of the Department of State, and other granting entities. up to 10 points Financial resources adequate to meet grant match requirements and/or, as applicable, to carry project costs as necessary pending receipt of disbursements of grant funds or to cover project costs exceeding grant funds awarded. up to 10 points Consideration for and availability of professional and technical services required to carry out the proposed project, either within the Applicant Organization or as consultants/vendors. up to 10 points Criteria 3.
-Public Renefit
+Criteria 2: Organization Administration Administrative capability, as demonstrated in the application, include facilities and organization resources adequate to complete the propose and meet the administrative requirements of the grant.
+Applicant admerstrative with previous or open grants awarded by the Division, of the Department of State, and other granting entities. sed project 10 ninistrative points S Financial resources adequate to meet grant match requirements and/o applicable, to carry project costs as necessary pending receipt of disk grant funds or to cover project costs exceeding grant funds awarded. , S Consideration for and availability of professional and technical servi to carry out the proposed project, either within the Applicant Organiz consultants/vendors.
+S